$0 North Carolina Adoption Quick-Start Checklist

 Frequently asked questions

 How much does stepparent adoption cost in North Carolina?
-Uncontested (biological parent consents): $1,500 to $2,500, covering attorney fees and court costs.
-Contested (TPR required): $3,000 to $15,000 depending on complexity.
-The court filing fee itself is $100 to $200; the rest is attorney time.
+Uncontested (biological parent consents): an estimated $1,500 to $2,500, plus the standard $120 court filing fee and any case-specific costs.
+Contested (TPR required): Costs vary substantially with complexity and can reach $15,000 or more.

 Can the biological parent's consent be revoked after signing?
 Yes, for seven calendar days after signing, under NCGS 48-3-608.
 The revocation must be in writing.
 If the seventh day falls on a weekend or holiday, the window extends to the next business day.
 After the seven days, consent is irrevocable except for proven fraud or duress.